wekey1998/Ecommerce---SQL-Data-Analytics-Project/README.md

 - **Sales Trend Analysis:** Studying sales performance, including total sales and product popularity.
 - **Order Analytics:** Analyzing the total orders, revenues, shipping times, and more.

+## Dataset
+You can find all tables via kaggle link.

 ## Data Description
 The dataset used for analysis includes the following tables: